mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 worlds, but this is of fairly minor importance to the local economy.
 Most of the food shipped out of Mirriam goes to the naval bases in the surrounding area.
-Imperial–navy ration contracts pay better than commercial sales most of the time, so much of the world’s output is tied into fulfilling these requirements.
+Imperial–navy ration contracts pay better than commercial sales most of the time, so much of the world's output is tied into fulfilling these requirements.

 (^108) FFFIIVEIVVEE S SSIISTERSISSTTEERRSS
-Most of Mirriam’s income comes from exports of industrial and technological items.
-Only two worlds in the subsector (Iderati and Karin) have better technology available for export, and Mirriam’s population base is big enough to allow for large–scale industrial production of tech level 10 items.
+Most of Mirriam's income comes from exports of industrial and technological items.
+Only two worlds in the subsector (Iderati and Karin) have better technology available for export, and Mirriam's population base is big enough to allow for large–scale industrial production of tech level 10 items.
 Grav vehicles and electronics for various applications are exported across the subsector.